Learning Multi-modal Representations by Watching Hundreds of Surgical Video Lectures: Experiments

 \subsubsection{Vision-and-language datasets and tasks}

 \textbf{Text-based video retrieval.} We construct a dataset, SVL-Retrieval, to evaluate \textit{SurgVLP}'s performance on text-based video retrieval tasks.
 Specifically, SVL-Retrieval contains $20$ surgical video lectures.
-Each video lecture is split into multiple video clip-text pairs, resulting in $537$ pairs.
-The text queries in SVL-Retrieval are initially transcribed from the Whisper ASR system.
+Each video lecture is split into multiple video clip-text pairs, resulting in $537$ pairs. {As shown in Table~\ref{tab:svl-retrieval}, the testing videos in SVL-Retrieval are diverse, with multiple tags per video.
+Predominantly comprising laparoscopic surgeries, the SVL-Retrieval dataset highlights significant diversity with videos focusing on the stomach, duodenum, hernia, colon, gallbladder, and tumor surgeries.
+The content within each surgical type varies widely, showcasing distinct educational, technique, and case-specific aspects across the videos.} The text queries in SVL-Retrieval are initially transcribed from the Whisper ASR system.
 Therefore, the transcribed sentences are inherently noisy and miss surgery-specific terms.
 To make a representative evaluation, our clinical collaborator has validated and cleaned the text queries by correcting the typos and punctuation errors.

-We follow the same evaluation protocol as described in~\citep{zhukov2019cross} to report the retrieval performance using the Recall@K metric (with $K=1,5,10$), which measures the percentage of correct video clips present within the K top-ranked clips that were retrieved (the higher, the better).
-We also report the median rank of the video clips in the video pool.
+We follow the same evaluation protocol as described in~\citep{zhukov2019cross} to report the retrieval performance using the Recall@K metric (with $K=1,5,10$), which measures the percentage of correct video clips present within the K top-ranked clips that were retrieved (the higher, the better). {In our retrieval testing set, we have 537 video-text pairs that serve as the ground truth.
+For each text description, we compute the cosine similarity between the text and all 537 videos in the dataset.
+This process generates a ranked list of the top-K retrieved videos based on similarity.
+For each text description, if the ground truth video is among the top-K retrieved videos, we increment the Recall@K by one.
+This indicates that the correct corresponding video has been successfully identified within the top-K results.
+This process is repeated for all 537 text descriptions in the testing set.
+We compute the average Recall@K value across all 537 text descriptions to assess the overall performance of the retrieval system.} We also report the median rank of the video clips in the video pool.
 During the retrieval, each video clip in the SVL-Retrieval dataset receives a ranking score that indicates how close it is to the corresponding text query, compared to the other video clips in the SVL-Retrieval dataset (the lower, the better).
 The median rank score is the median of the ranks of the ground truth videos across all text queries.
 A lower median rank score indicates a stronger overall correlation between the video clips and corresponding text queries, thus demonstrating the effectiveness of the retrieval system.

 \textbf{Temporal activity grounding.} We use the same SVL-Retrieval dataset to evaluate the performance of temporal activity grounding.
 We use the Recall@K metric (with $K=1,5,10$) to report the performance.
 Here, we do not apply the median rank in the temporal activity grounding task.
 This is because temporal grounding is a video-specific task and does not yield a large enough ranking list to represent the performance of the method accurately.